 Primer - Shane Carruth

-To celebrate the new #movies category on the blog, I decided to review perhaps my all-time favorite title: Primer, the 2004 debut film by Shane Carruth.
+As a first movie on the blog I decided to review perhaps my all-time favorite title: Primer, the 2004 debut film by Shane Carruth.
 It’s a psychological science-fiction film in which the two protagonists find themselves confronting the ability to travel through time.

 The movie was an independent project that succeeded for several reasons, including the choice not to use special effects — a rare thing for a sci-fi movie — and the fact that Carruth did everything on his own.
 He wrote the script, composed the soundtrack, directed the movie, produced it, filmed it by renting a film camera, and acted as the lead.
 If that wasn’t enough, the entire project was accomplished on a budget of just $7,000 (in 2004), with friends and family recruited as actors.
 Filming was so tough for Carruth that he considered quitting multiple times, and it took him two years to complete the post-production.
 Carruth, a mathematician who worked as a programmer, was inspired by his academic passion for imagining and writing screenplays.
 A passion that, luckily for us, he decided to pursue to the end, partly financing the project with his savings.